google-research-datasets/wit/DATA.md

 WIT is also available as a [Tensorflow Dataset (TFDS)](https://www.tensorflow.org/datasets/catalog/wit).

 We are providing WIT as a set of 10 tsv files (compressed).
 The total dataset size is about ~25GB.
+This is the entire training dataset.

 If you want to start quick, pick any one file which will be about ~2.5GB and will give you about ~10% of the data which has about ~3.5M+ image text example sets.

-This is the entire training dataset.
-We are holding back the validation and test sets for now.
-The validation and test datasets put together is about ~1% of the data.
-We are planning to use this as the basis for a competition with the WIT dataset.
-Please stay tuned and we will announce the details soon.
+We are also including the validation and test sets (5 files each).

 Here is a [1% data sample file](https://storage.googleapis.com/gresearch/wit/wit_v1.train.all-1percent_sample.tsv.gz) for a quick start.